How To Disable Mouse Acceleration In Windows 10

 The Mouse Properties window will open.
 Click the Pointer Options tab.

-In the Motion group, by checking the option Enhance Pointer Precision, activate it.
-To apply the changes at the bottom of the window, click the Apply button and then OK.
+In the Motion group, activate the option Enhance Pointer Precision by checking it.
+At the bottom of the window, click the Apply button and then OK to apply the changes.

 The mouse accelerating feature is set to disable, and you can enjoy your mouse controllability.